Midnight to Morning Twilight

 Midnight’s silent glowing northern lights unreachable.

-To soothe and spiritualize, and, as far as may be, solve the mysteries of death and genius, consider them under the stars at midnight.
+To soothe and spiritualize, and, as far as may be, solve the mysteries of death and genius,

 Did you ever chance to hear the midnight flight of birds passing through the air and darkness overhead, in countless armies?
 It is something not to be forgotten.
 You could hear the characteristic motion—once or twice the rush of mighty wings, but oftener a velvety rustle, long drawn out—sometimes quite near—with continual calls and chirps.
 I thought it rare music.